- UNRAVELED THREADS |2017 -

 BOB’S CLOTH |2017

-Screenprint on canvas/ thread/ elements from an original waxprint from the 70s, Ewe kente cloth
+Screenprint on canvas/ thread/ elements from an original waxprint from the 70s, Ewe kente cloth, hand stitched

 Variation 1/2